Find out what MOFAD has to offer your class this semester!

 6th - 8th grade

-Through the Chow exhibition, students will address the history of Chinese American restaurants and understand the evolution of Chinese American cuisine in relation to shifting political and cultural circumstances.
-Students will participate in inquiry-based discussion based on the artifacts displayed, an individual artifact-study exercise, and a creative group project to design and advertise a modern Chinese American restaurant with authentic, signature dishes.
+A guided and independent exploration of Chow will address the history of Chinese American restaurants and the evolution of Chinese American cuisine in relation to shifting political and cultural circumstances from 1849 to the present.
+To tie it all together, students will work in teams to design an advertisement for a unique, modern Chinese American restaurant with authentic, signature dishes.